 Who is to say having >1g of fish oil per day would not be even more beneficial?
 The research on that topic has not been done to the best of my knowledge.

 What we do have evidence of though is that those with higher levels of Omega 3 in their blood have decreased risk of endometriosis.

 Those with higher levels of vitamin D in their blood are less likely to develop endometriosis.
-They are also likely to experience less pain if they have diagnosed endometriosis.
+They are also likely to experience less pain if they have been diagnosed with endometriosis.